cynthiajteo/show-tracker/README.md

 ## Objective:

--   Make a full CRUD (Create, Read, Update and Delete) using Node.js, MongoDB, Express and EJS that adheres to MVC (Models, Views, and Controllers) file structure
+-   Make a full CRUD (Create, Read, Update and Delete) app using Node.js, MongoDB, Express and EJS that adheres to MVC (Models, Views, and Controllers) file structure
 -   Use a CSS framework

 ## Approach Taken: